AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/concepts/index.md

 ![](images/refs-addon-unsupported.png)

-## Next Steps
+### Next Steps

-This tutorial has covered the basics of the Adobe Express DOM, its structure, and how to navigate the Reference documentation.
-With this knowledge, you can explore the available APIs more confidently and develop your own add-ons.
 As an exercise, you use the code sample found below and expand it to build a more complete Dimensions add-on; for example, you can:

 - support **more node types**;
 - add **UI elements**:
   - a slider to control the dimensions' distance from the object;
   - dropdowns to choose the line's style (solid, dashed, dotted), and the arrowhead type;
   - a checkbox to toggle the extra dashed lines;
-  - a color picker to change the line's color—see the [Grids add-on](./grids-addon.md) for an example.
+  - a color picker to change the line's color—see the [Grids add-on](/guides/tutorials/grids-addon.md) for an example.

-These are just a few ideas to get you started; feel free to experiment and come up with your own.
-If you have questions, please join the [Adobe Express Discord server](https://discord.gg/adobeexpress) and ask away in the `#add-on-developers` channel.

 ## Lessons Learned

-Let's review the key concepts we've learned in this tutorial.
+Let's review the key concepts discussed in this article.

 - **DOM Structure**: the DOM is a hierarchical tree of nodes with parent/child relationships and well-defined inheritance.
-- **OOP principles**: we've touched upon object-oriented programming concepts like classes, inheritance, class extension, and interfaces.
+- **OOP principles**: classes, inheritance, class extension, and interfaces are crucial Object Oriented programming notions.
-- **Constants**: they are a safe way to refer to internal values and check against enumerable properties.
+- **Constants**: represent a safe way to refer to internal values and check against enumerable properties.
 - **Reference documentation**: the Adobe Express Document API reference is a key resource: it provides comprehensive information on available classes, interfaces, and their properties and methods.
 - **Classes and Interfaces**: you can differentiate between live object classes, collection classes, abstract classes, static classes, object interfaces, and implementable interfaces.
 - **Types and IntelliSense**: using `.d.ts` and `tsconfig.json` files in your projects can enhance code completion and type checking, leading to faster and error-free coding.
-- We've also learned how to **prototype an add-on** by navigating the Reference documentation alone.
+- You've also learned how to **prototype an add-on** by navigating the Reference documentation alone.

 ## Final Project